|

 Saul’s third child, David da Costa, was born in 1817.
 On 10 November 1858, at 10 South Street Finsbury, he married his cousin Eliza (‘Elisheba’) Andrade, with whom he had at least six children – Maria, born in 1860, Kate in 1861, Herbert in 1863/4, Walter in 1864/5, Arthur in 1866/7 and Ernest in 1871/2 (details below).
 In 1861 David was recorded living at 21 Brunswick Square, St Pancras, working as a “meat salesman”.
 In 1881 he was at 17 Aberdeen Park, still a meat salesman.
 He died on 13 October 1898.

-Saul’s sixth child, Julia (or ‘Juliana’) da Costa was born in Whitechapel in about 1824.
+Saul’s sixth child, Juliana, was born in Whitechapel in about 1824.
 On 27 March 1851 she married Edmund Hawkins at St Mark’s Kennington.
 In 1861 she was recorded as a “dealer in brushes and woodware”.
 In 1871 Edmund was a solicitor’s clerk.
+The couple had seven children: Edmund Andrade born in 1852, Percy in 1854, Herbert Andrade in 1855, Frank Andrade in 1857, Ada in 1859, Arthur David Andrade in 1860 and Sidney Andrade in 1864.
 Julia died in Islington in 1874.
-In 1881 Edmund was living at 72 Church Road, Islington; he died in 1891.
+Seven years later Edmund was living at 72 Church Road, Islington; he died in 1891.

 Saul’s seventh child, Eliza, was born in 1826.
 On 13 July 1862, at ChristChurch Highbury Grove, Islington, she married Edwin Ellis.

 Saul’s eighth child, Edwin, was born in 1828.
 In his youth he went to Australia for a while, but subsequently returned to England.
 In 1881 he was living, unmarried, at 308 Upper Street, Islington, working as an ink-maker.
-He died on 27 February 1888.
+He died in Leyton, Essex, on 27 February 1888.

 Saul’s ninth child, Emma, was born in Whitechapel in 1830.
 In 1881 she was unmarried, living (or staying) with her brother David at 17 Aberdeen Park.
-She died on 11 November 1901.
+She died at 1 Highbury Terrace on 11 November 1901.

-A daughter, Clarissa Eliza, was born in 1848.
+Benjamin’s second child, Clarissa Eliza, was born in 1848.
 She married a Spaniard, Ysidoro Maroche Palacio, in London in 1876.
-She had three children before her husband left for Manilla in the Philippines – from where he never returned.
-The family endured considerable poverty for some years before Clarissa’s father came to their rescue.
+She had three children – Maud born in 1877, Ethel in 1879 and Juan Ysidoro Marroche in 1882 – but just days before Juan was born Ysidoro left for Manilla in the Philippines, from where he never returned The family endured considerable poverty for some years before Clarissa’s father came to their rescue.
 (It seems likely that Benjamin never approved of his daughter’s choice of husband.)

 THE CHILDREN OF ABRAHAM (1814 - 1883)